Mission Statement

 Rev. Miriam E. Sedzro

-Stony Brook University enabled me to meet people from all over the world.
-I experienced different cultures and various foods which I would never have experienced if I had gone to university in Ghana.
-I traveled from coast to coast as a student.
-I earned both a Bachelor of Arts and a Master of Arts in Economics from Stony Brook.
-Shortly after, I relocated to Cincinnati to work.
-I returned to Stony Brook two and a half years later to earn a Master of Science. in Industrial Management.
-I then took some time off to see more of the country, and finally settled in New York City where I taught in a Lutheran school.
-The next year, I helped to set up the St. Paul Community School in Brooklyn, New York, where Bishop Johnny Ray Youngblood was the pastor.
-Thereafter, I worked in the finance and insurance industries for over 13 years where I managed over
+Stony Brook University exposed me to people from around the world, diverse cultures, and various foods, enriching my experiences beyond what I could have encountered in Ghana.
+I traveled extensively as a student, earning both a Bachelor of Arts and a Master of Arts in Economics.
+After relocating to Cincinnati for work, I returned to Stony Brook to earn a Master of Science in Industrial Management.
+Following a period of exploration across the country, I settled in New York City, teaching in a Lutheran school.
+The subsequent year, I helped establish St. Paul Community School in Brooklyn, New York.

-I did not think that I had any special talent for being a pastor.
-However, before graduation, Bishop Margaret Payne and other bishops came to the seminary to interview the seniors, and on May 24, 2009, I was ordained as a Lutheran minister by Bishop Payne in Worchester MA. at the New England Synod Assembly.
-Then I was called to pastor Resurrection Lutheran Church in Roxbury, a church I knew nothing about.
-This marked the beginning of another chapter in my life’s journey.
+After over 13 years in the finance and insurance industries managing significant assets, I felt a calling to become a pastor during my 13th year in the industry.
+Despite not believing I had any special talent for the role, I was ordained as a Lutheran minister on May 24, 2009, by Bishop Margaret Payne in Worcester, MA, at the New England Synod Assembly.
+Subsequently, I was called to pastor Resurrection Lutheran Church in Roxbury, a church I knew little about, marking the beginning of another chapter in my life’s journey.

-God has taken this ordinary woman from a town called Dzodze (which literally means “flown and landed,”) to thirty-seven states in the USA, as well as to the UK, France, Germany, Egypt, India, and Israel.
-My greatest blessings, though, are my wonderful daughter Sika, and son-in-law, John Paul, and my precious grandson, Dzidzorli.
-I believe that as with Nehemiah, God has brought me to Resurrection to lead the Resurrection family to welcome and serve our neighbors to build this part of God’s glorious Kingdom.
+God has guided this ordinary woman from a town called Dzodze to 37 states in the USA, as well as to the UK, France, Germany, Egypt, India, and Israel.
+Despite these travels, my greatest blessing is my wonderful family.
+I believe, as with Nehemiah, that God has brought me to Resurrection to lead the Resurrection family in welcoming and serving our neighbors to build God’s glorious Kingdom.

 Our History